 Click the PDF icon at the top of the page to generate a PDF file.
 You can then print or save the file.

-Select the navigator icon at the top of the page to go back to the Navigator and choose a different view (such as Review Student Results or Track Student Work).
+Select the graph icon at the top of the page to go back and choose a different view (such as Review Student Results or Track Student Work).